-FAQ: What a Slack acquisition could mean for remote work
+Slack FAQ: What Salesforce’s $28 billion acquisition means for remote work

 While a coronavirus vaccine is expected to be broadly available next year, many companies have already said they’re making some remote-work changes permanent.
 Twitter has said its employees can choose to continue to work remotely indefinitely, and Facebook has said up to half its workforce could be remote in 10 years.
 While much is still uncertain, Silicon Valley is betting that remote work, and the software that makes it possible, are here to stay.

-Why Salesforce might want to buy it (and what is Salesforce again?)
+Why Salesforce wants to buy it (and what is Salesforce again?)

 Salesforce is known for a lot of things.
-Its core products are software for managing sales.
+Its core products are cloud-based programs for managing marketing and sales.
 But it’s also known for its vocal chief executive, Marc Benioff; its skyline-altering Salesforce tower in San Francisco; and popping up in the news as a rumored buyer for big-name consumer tech companies such as LinkedIn (now owned by Microsoft) and Twitter (never sold).
-Slack could be its biggest purchase to date — its market value at the end of Monday was about $24 billion.

-Purchasing Slack would give Salesforce a tool to fight one of its rivals, Microsoft, which has been pushing Teams heavily during the pandemic.
+Purchasing Slack gives Salesforce a tool to fight one of its rivals, Microsoft, which has been pushing Teams heavily during the pandemic.
 Google has also been pushing its suite of collaboration and video tools, and Zoom has risen as a video-only option.

+“Stewart and his team have built one of the most beloved platforms in enterprise software history, with an incredible ecosystem around it,” said Salesforce CEO Marc Benioff, who also welcomed Slack into the “Salesforce Ohana.”
+(Ohana is the Hawaiian word for family, and Benioff claims a strong connection to the island chain.)

 Bernstein analysts say they think Salesforce “has been interested in expanding into the collaboration space for many years (and made multiple prior attempts) and Slack provides a clear channel into the space.”